Dudemanguy/password-sanity/README.md

 `pws --new-profile profile-name --password-length 24`
 If you want to manually type a password in, use `--password-length 0`.

+Modify an existing profile:
+`pws --modify-profile profile-name`
+You can pass `--password-length` and `--field` with `--modify-profile` as well.

 Removing profiles:
 `pws --remove-profile profile-name`